-There are many more factors which influence what has been highlighted and what won’t and cannot be described in this short blog so just trust the AI!!!!
+There are many more factors that influence what has been highlighted and what won’t and can’t be described in this short blog so just trust the AI!!!!

 There is no point in observing that a host uses 20% of CPU and suddenly uses 40%.
 There is still plenty of capacity left so who cares?